Richmond was incorporated as a municipality on November 10, 1879 and was designated as a City on December 3, 1990.

 Richmond was, and is, the centre of aviation in British Columbia.
 The first flight in B.C. was made on March 25, 1910, from Minoru Racetrack.
 The first airport for Vancouver was on Richmond' s Lulu Island.
 Not much more than a grass field and some small service buildings near what is now Alexandra Road and Garden City Way, the airport remained there until the move to Richmond's Sea Island in 1931.

 In recent history the airport has been a major factor in Richmond's ongoing development.
 Proximity to the airport has helped attract a large number of manufacturing and high technology industries to Richmond.
 Vancouver International Airport has become an important gateway between Canada and other Pacific Rim countries.

 Who or What was Richmond Named For?

-There are four theories as to how the City of Richmond, in British Columbia, got its name.
+There are three theories as to how the City of Richmond, formerly the municipality of the Township of Richmond, in British Columbia, got its name.

-Another is that it was named after "Richmond View", a ranch in Australia where one of the first settlers had lived.
+The last is that it was named after one of the first settlers’ birthplace, Richmond, Yorkshire, England.

 Unfortunately members of the first municipal government (formed in 1879) did not leave any written confirmation of how the new municipality got its name.
 Subsequent research and information donated from the first settlers here have revealed the above connections with places in Ontario, Australia and England.

 In 1990 the municipality of the Township of Richmond was designated a City – now the City of Richmond.

 To learn more about Richmond's history, visit our Museum, Archives and heritage sites or obtain a copy of "Richmond Child of the Fraser" at our local Library or purchase a copy from the Richmond Archives.